zotiquestgames/loner/en/adventure_packs_3e/AP12_cyberpunk.md

 * **Datajack** — Skull port.
 Plug in.
 Hack faster.
 Burn harder.
 * **Cybernetic Heart** — Tougher, faster, longer-lasting.
 It beats when you shouldn’t.

-> **NOTE**: Characters with implants may occasionally trigger suspicion, scanners, or corporate interest—especially if running rare or military-grade mods.
+Characters with implants may occasionally trigger suspicion, scanners, or corporate interest—especially if running rare or military-grade mods.

 ### Reputation